Applying to Teach in the UWP, 2020-2021

 Update as of October 26, 2020: The hiring process for teaching University Writing beginning in fall 2021 is still being determined.
 We will be updating our site about eligibility and application instructions as soon as we know.

-In the fall of 2017, the Undergraduate Writing Program will solicit applications from graduate students interested in teaching University Writing, Columbia's required first-year writing course.
-Note: On average, we receive over one hundred applications for approximately ten positions per year.
+In the fall of 2019, the Undergraduate Writing Program will solicit applications from graduate students interested in teaching University Writing, Columbia's required first-year writing course.
+Note: On average, we receive over one hundred applications for approximately fifteen positions per year.